Reduce Stress / Find Comfort (and Dairy-Free Mac & Cheese!)

 • Poor wound healing

-• Decreased bone density (identified through medical tests, or frequent fractures)
+• Decreased bone density (identified through medical tests or frequent fractures)

 • Fatigue (especially the pattern of not feeling awake until late morning, feeling tired late-afternoon but then better in the evening and getting a late-evening spike in energy)

-• Dysbiosis (poor digestion, gas/bloating after meals)
+• Dysbiosis (poor digestion or gas/bloating after meals)

 • Cold intolerance